-This bill would enact the Community Stabilization Act and would require GO-Biz to develop and administer a program to issue a security.
+This bill would enact the Community Stabilization Act and would require the I-Bank to develop and administer a program to issue a security.
 The bill would specify that the purpose of the program is to help stabilize property values in disaster-affected areas by allowing qualified investors to purchase tradable securities, with the funding allocated to qualifying investment entities that purchase and manage residential land until it can be resold at fair market value.
-The bill would require profits from the land investments to be shared among investors and the state according to certain percentages, with qualifying investment entities being reimbursed for their administrative costs.
+The bill would require profits from the land investments to be shared among investors and the I-Bank according to certain percentages, with qualifying investment entities being reimbursed for their administrative costs.

-This bill would establish various requirements for the security, including that it be tradeable, comply with specified municipal bonding requirements, and that it be funded by investments made by qualified investors using funds available pursuant to the federal Community Reinvestment Act.
+This bill would establish various requirements for the security, including that it be tradeable, comply with specified municipal bonding requirements, and that it be funded by investments made by qualified investors using funds available pursuant to the federal Community Reinvestment Act of 1977.
 The bill would require the security to repay the investment upon a liquidity event and within 10 years of the purchase of an investment property, and would describe a liquidity event as the refinance or sale of the investment property.

 By establishing a new continuously appropriated fund, the Community Stabilization Fund, this bill would make an appropriation.